 "We realize that while patients are undergoing and/or recovering from treatment, most cannot work full time and therefore their incomes are significantly less than usual.
 This means that everyday necessities become luxuries.
 We aim to help with those very needs so the patient can focus on healing". -Carrie Madrid, Founder & President

-Fuel cards to help with transportation to and from treatments
+Uber, Lyft or Fuel cards to help with transportation to and from treatments.

-Chemo "CARE" Packages filled with necessities such as; disposable gloves, face masks, lip balm,
+Chemo "CARE" Packages filled with necessities such as disposable gloves and face masks, lip balm,

 bottled water, blankets, and scarves.

-The Shannon K. Brown Grant is offered to one recipient per calendar year
+The Shannon K. Brown Grant is awarded to one recipient in financial crisis.
+The presentation is made

-Prom Project - One Inland Empire teen who's parent is undergoing treatment will be sponsored.
+Prom Project - One Inland Empire patient who has a teen going to prom will be chosen as our honoree.

 Adopt-A-Family Christmas Campaign - One Inland Empire family in financial distress is adopted